-EU, EEA and Swiss Citizens
+For EU, EEA and Swiss Citizens

-Non-EU and Non-EEA Citizens
+For Non-EU and Non-EEA Citizens

-Types of visa
+Types of visas for Ireland

-All foreign nationals who register with the INIS receive an Irish Residence Permit (IRP).
+All foreign nationals who register with the INIS will receive an Irish Residence Permit.
 This document isn’t a form of ID, but it does confirm that you’re registered with the Irish immigration office.

-INIS offers six types of visa:
+INIS offers five types of Irish visas: